Petition for Limited Driving Privileges in Missouri

 DWI Law Clinic

 Driving entails a lot of responsibility.
-You are responsible for not only your own safety but also of the others on the road when you’re behind the wheel.
-This includes obeying all traffic laws, exercising caution when driving close to pedestrians or cyclists, and ensuring you’re never intoxicated while driving.
+You are responsible for your safety and the others on the road when you’re behind the wheel.
+This includes obeying all traffic laws, exercising caution when driving close to pedestrians or cyclists, and ensuring you’re never intoxicated.

 Why You Need to Consider Applying for LDP